GLIMPSE OF ONE LIFE

 My foster mother spent 40 years as a Sunday School Secretary.
 Later she had to allow someone else to fill that role because of her age.
 I know now that just attending church is not enough.
 It takes a deep-rooted commitment to the Lord.
 One can have all the perfect attendance pins they can earn but unless there is a change, with a love for the Lord, that excels all else, being devoted to the church is fruitless.

 Later in life, when I was married, my wife never thought that I would fall head over heels in love with the Lord!
 In so doing she felt as if she had lost a part of me.
-In the movie "Ten Commandments" Moses wife spoke to an Egyptian woman; who previously had Moses' affection, saying: "You lost him when he began to seek after God, I lose him when he found Him."
+In the movie "Ten Commandments" Moses wife spoke to an Egyptian woman; who previously had Moses' affection, stated: "You lost him when he began to seek after God, I lose him when he found Him."
 One is not to forsake their family commitment but the Lord has to be our first love.

 I told the wife of a missionary, who was unable to accompany her husband on the mission field, that the sacrifices she made to free him for his mission trips would pay dividends when she was to claim her eternal reward.
 She is now with the Lord and I feel that which was said has now become a reality!
 They had been married over 50 years when she passed away.